jgurtowski/KubernetesFromScratch/README.md

 The inspiration for this project is the [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) project.

 # Why?
 For production design decisions the 'why' is very important.
-For certain decisions I will try to provide a reasonable 'why', however, given this is a side project, the answer for most design decisions will be: learning/fun/curiosity.
+I will try to provide a reasonable 'why', however, given this is a side project, the answer for most design decisions will be: learning/fun/curiosity.

 # Contents